vtex-sites/base.store/README.md

 }
 ```

-The `@apply` directive exists because we are using [Tailwind css](https://tailwindcss.com/).
+The `@apply` directive exists because we are using [Tailwind CSS](https://tailwindcss.com/).
 To learn more about tailwind, [see their docs](https://tailwindcss.com/docs).
-To know more about our best practices on using tailwid, see the `Styling Components` section.
+To know more about our best practices on using tailwind, see the [Styling Components](#%EF%B8%8F-styling-components) section.
-This `data-store-button` is a css data attribute selector.
-To know which selectors are available, check [store-ui docs](https://storeui.netlify.app/)
+This `data-store-button` is a CSS data attribute selector.
+To know which selectors are available, check [store-ui docs](https://storeui.netlify.app/).

 Now, open `Button.tsx` and import this CSS with:
 ```tsx